midlantica/LovelyBunchOfCoconuts/content/grifts/defund-the-police.md

 ---
 title: 'Defund the Police'
-claim: 'Defund the Police'
+grift: 'Defund the Police'
-translation: 'Make chaos your neighbor.'
+decode: 'Make chaos your neighbor.'
 ---